Coarsening polyhedral complexes: Summary of results

-A \newword{polygon} in~$\G$ is a cycle~$\P$ in~$\G$ consisting of all of the full-dimensional faces of~$\C$ containing some codimension-$2$ face~$F$ of~$\C$.
-If~$F$ is contained in the boundary of $\Supp(\C)$ then it does not define a polygon, because the set of full-dimensional faces of~$\C$ containing~$F$ is not a cycle.
-Given a codimension-$2$ face~$F$ of~$\C$, not contained in the boundary of the convex set $\Supp(\C)$, let~$\P$ be the polygon in~$\G$ associated to~$F$.
-Let $\Aff(F)$ denote the \newword{affine hull} of~$F$, the intersection of all affine hyperplanes (hyperplanes not necessarily containing the origin) containing~$F$.
+Let $F$ be a codimension-$2$ face of $\C$ (often called a \newword{ridge} of $\C$) and let $\P$ be the local adjacency graph of $\C$ at $F$.
+Let $\Aff(F)$ denote the \newword{affine hull} of~$F$, the intersection of all affine hyperplanes containing~$F$.
 This is an affine subspace of codimension $2$.
 Let $\Perp(F)$ be the unique linear subspace orthogonal to $\Aff(F)$.
 This $2$-dimensional plane is the orthogonal complement of the linear subspace $\Aff(F)-p$, where $p$ is any point in $\Aff(F)$.
 Choose a point~$x$ in the relative interior of~$F$.
 For each face~$M$ in~$\P$, define a cone $\set{v\in \Perp(F):\,\exists\,\ep>0\mbox{ with }x+\ep v\in M}$.
-The cones that arise in this way are the maximal cones of a complete fan $\C|_F$ in the plane $\Perp(F)$.
+The cones that arise in this way are the maximal cones of a fan $\C|_F$ in the plane $\Perp(F)$.
 The adjacency graph of $\C|_F$ is~$\P$.
-A set~$\E$ of edges in~$\G$ has the \newword{polygon property} if, for every codimension-$2$ face~$F$ not contained in the boundary of $\Supp(\C)$, the restriction of~$\E$ to~$\P$ is the edge set of a fan in $\Perp(F)$ coarsening $\C|_F$.
+A set~$\E$ of edges in~$\G$ has the \newword{ridge property} if, for every codimension-$2$ face~$F$ of $\C$, the restriction of~$\E$ to~$\P$ is the edge set of a fan in $\Perp(F)$ coarsening $\C|_F$.
 We will prove the following theorem.

-\begin{theorem} Let~$\C$ be a polyhedral complex with convex support and let~$\G$ be the adjacency graph on maximal faces of~$\C$.
-Then a subset~$\E$ of the edges of~$\G$ is the edge set of a complex coarsening~$\C$ if and only if~$\E$ has the polygon property. \end{theorem}
+\begin{theorem} Let~$\C$ be a pure, full-dimensional, locally strongly connected polyhedral complex and let~$\G$ be the adjacency graph on maximal faces of~$\C$.
+Then a subset~$\E$ of the edges of~$\G$ is the edge set of a complex coarsening~$\C$ if and only if~$\E$ has the ridge property. \end{theorem}

-One key ingredient in the proof of Theorem~\ref{coarsen} is a useful and surprising shortcut for proving that a collection of polyhedra is a polyhedral complex.
+One key ingredient in the proof of Theorem~\ref{coarsen} is a shortcut for proving that a collection of polyhedra is a polyhedral complex.
 Given a collection~$\M$ of polyhedra, for each integer $k\ge -1$, let $\bigcap_k(\M)$ be the union of all intersections $M\cap N$ such that $M,N\in\M$ and $\dim(M\cap N)\le k$.
-(By convention, the empty set has dimension $-1$.)
+(By convention, the empty set has dimension~$-1$.)
 For any $x\in\reals^n$ and $\delta>0$, let $\B_\delta(x)$ be the open ball $\set{y\in\reals^n:|x-y|<\delta}$.
-In Section~\ref{complex sec}, we prove the following theorem, which is much more general than what is needed for Theorem~\ref{coarsen}.
+Although the proof of Theorem~\ref{coarsen} only needs a special case of the following theorem (the case where $\M$ consists of $n$-dimensional polyhedra and $k=n-2$), it is not significantly harder to prove the more general statement.